slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Writing down one thing you are grateful for each day is the cheapest possible therapy ever."
 -- Kevin Kelly*

+---
+## On respect

+> *"Everyone you will ever meet knows something you don’t."
+-- Bill Nye*

+Don't forget that a group of people blazed the trail we’re enjoying and that another group continues to maintain it.

+Ego is the unhealthy belief in our own importance.
+You are not perfect neither you'll ever be.
+Success means nothing in life.
+It’s forgotten in one generation, two at best.
+Your emotional health, by the other hand, lives for hundreds of generations after in the lives of everyone you touch and their descendants.

+> *"Promptness is a sign of respect."
+-- Kevin Kelly*

+> *"There is nothing noble in being superior to your fellow man; true nobility is being superior to your former self."
+-- Ernest Hemingway*

+> *"No matter what he does, every person on earth plays a central role in the history of the world.
+And normally he doesn't know it."
+-- Paulo Coelho*

+### How to apologise?

+Quickly, specifically, sincerely.

+> *"It’s not an apology if it comes with an excuse.
+It is not a compliment if it comes with a request."
+-- Kevin Kelly*

+### How to humble yourself?

+A way to humble yourself is to put you in the position of being the weakest person in something during the day.